-Gerard Coleman, founder of Artisan du Chocolat, taks about his passion, "When I was in my early 20s, I decided to retrain as a chocolatier and I haven't looked back since.
+Gerard Coleman, of Artisan du Chocolat, talks about his passion, In my early 20s, I decided to retrain as a chocolatier and I haven't looked back since.
 My love affair with chocolate is all consuming."

 Our Interview with Gerard Coleman

 What motivated you to open a chocolate business?